Jon Wood: 2005–2008

 Wood moved to NASCAR's Busch Series full-time in 2005, driving for ST Motorsports (which later merged with the Wood Brothers to form Wood Brothers/JTG in 2006.)
 Wood had two top-fives and finished fifteenth in points, finishing fourth in the Rookie of the Year standings.
 In August 2005, Wood was released from his development contract with Roush Racing and became a member of the Wood Brothers driver development program.
 Wood had one top-five finish in 2006 and moved up one spot in the standings.

 Originally, plans called for Wood to move up to Nextel Cup full-time in 2007; however, because of sponsor issues and the need for more experience, Wood ran only a partial schedule during the 2007 Nextel Cup season.
-Wood was to continue to drive full-time in the #47 Clorox-sponsored Ford Fusion in the Busch Series but was pulled from the ride following medical issues.
+Wood was to continue to drive full-time in the No. 47 Clorox-sponsored Ford Fusion in the Busch Series but was pulled from the ride following medical issues.
 He spent the rest of the season back in the Truck Series in the No. 21 Ford and had six top-tens in eleven starts as well as a pole position.
 He shared the No. 21 truck in 2008 with his cousin Keven but only had two top-ten finishes.
 He also made three Sprint Cup starts that season but failed to finish higher than 33rd.
 At the end of the season, the truck team for which Woods was running closed down and he has not raced since late 2010.

 After retiring from driving, Wood now serves as the President and Co-owner (formerly the Senior Vice President and the Director of Business Development) for Wood Brothers Racing.
 He actively participates in the day-to-day operations of the company's merchandising and business development.